arrow-kt/arrow/kategory-docs/docs/docs/datatypes/try/README.md

 [`Functor`]({{ '/docs/typeclasses/functor/' | relative_url }})

-Transforming the value, if the computation is a success
+Transforming the value, if the computation is a success:

 ```kotlin:ank
 Try.functor().map(Try { "3".toInt() }, { it + 1})